jwuphysics/intro_jax_sciml/README.md

-# Introductory JAX tutorials
+# Introduction to Scientific Machine Learning with JAX
-## using simple, practical problems common in astrophysics

-- This repository contains tutorials introducing JAX using relatively simple, practical inference problems.
+- This repository contains tutorials introducing JAX using relatively simple, practical inference problems (with a focus on astrophysics)
 - This was originally developed for an invited tutorial at the 2025 Simulation-Based Inference for Galaxy Evolution conference in Bristol, UK.
 - The first tutorial presented in Bristol involved inferring the parameters of a 2D Gaussian from noisy 2D images.
 - As time permits, I'll flesh out that tutorial some more and add other simple examples (e.g., spectrophotometric fitting, dynamical systems, etc.).